TV sizes and viewing distance

 How to measure for a TV

 To help you figure out how a TV will fit your space, we create an illustration like this and display it with the photos on our product pages.

-It’s a real pain to return a TV.
-But it’s easy to avoid buying one that’s the wrong size.
+TV dimensions are important, especially if you're trying to fit one in a cabinet or alcove.
+And we do our best to help you avoid buying one that’s the wrong size.
 That’s why we provide several different measurements (with stand and without) that have been verified by our product research team.
 Look for them in our product presentations.